theupdateframework/specification/tuf-spec.md

   paper](https://ssl.engineering.nyu.edu/papers/kuppusamy-mercury-usenix-2017.pdf)
   for more details.

-    1. **Targets recovery** If a threshold of targets keys are removed from the root metadata, delete the old top-level targets, snapshot, and timestamp metadata files.
+    1. **Targets recovery** If a threshold of targets keys have been removed in the new trusted root metadata compared to the previous trusted root metadata, delete the old top-level targets and snapshot metadata files.

     2. **Snapshot recovery** If a threshold of snapshot keys have been removed in the new trusted root metadata compared to the previous